Code Review GuidelinesLast edited on February 7, 2023

-The only way to get code into go-ethereum is to send a pull request.
+The only way to get code into Geth is to submit a pull request (PR).
 Those pull requests need to be reviewed by someone.
 This document is a guide that explains our expectations around PRs for both authors and reviewers.

 - The author of a pull request is the entity who wrote the diff and submitted it to GitHub.